ebzzry/ebzzry.github.io/en/fkd/nix.md

 Going back, the `with pkgs` declaration puts all the identifiers in the local scope, making them visible. `stdenv`, which was mentioned earlier, is an attribute set which, among many things, contain the `mkDerivation` identifier. `mkDerivation`, in turn, is a function that accepts one attribute set argument.
-Let me remind you, that the curly braces after `mkDerivation` specify a single unit of argument, which is the attribute set; it has no semantic resemblance to the curly braces found in other languages to delimit the start and end of a function scope.
+Let me remind you, that the curly braces after `mkDerivation` specifies a single unit of argument, which is the attribute set; it has no semantic resemblance to the curly braces found in other languages to delimit the start and end of a function scope.
 There are many knobs to it, but for the purposes of simplicity, we’ll only look at `name` and `buildInputs`—the